Dreaming of a tiger: hidden power, always ready

 He is there.
 You sense him — or catch a glimpse from the corner of your eye.
 He doesn’t move.
 He waits.
 In that waiting there is no weakness — there is concentrated power.
 A spring compressed to its limit.

-Your Warrior speaks through this image — through the archetype of strategic waiting, the part that knows: not every moment is the moment for action.
+Your Warrior speaks through this image: the part that knows well — not every moment is the moment for action.
 A tiger in ambush stands for what in you is already ready, already gathered, already focused — but is waiting for the right moment.

 The question is not whether you have the power — the tiger in ambush is already there.
 The question is what it is aimed at.
 What are you waiting for?
 What moment do you sense hasn’t come yet?